-www.maxxus.de) to lubricate the treadmill belt.
-Do not at any time use any other types of silicone or lubricants!
+Only use the silicone bottle supplied or MAXXUS® maintenance oil (available from www.maxxus.com) to lubricate the treadmill belt.
+Do not use any other kinds of silicone or lubricants!
+We do not recommend the use of silicone sprays at any time!

-After completing a lubrication process, walk and run on the treadmill with the belt running at a speed of 3 - 4 km/h for approx. 3 to 5 minutes.
-Whilst doing this, change your position constantly from left to right and in the middle of the belt to distribute the silicone oil well.
+After completing a lubrication process let the belt run without any load at a speed of 4 km/h for approx. 5 minutes to distribute the silicone oil well.

-A Following lubrication do not fold up the treadmill for at least 3 days.
+$oldsymbol{\Delta}$ After lubrication do not fold up the treadmill for at least 3 days.